Sunday, 7 March 2021

 BHI DSP for the Irwell Transceiver

-The DSP module has 8 levels of noise reduction, these are selected by applying a BCD code to three PCB jumpers or via a set of PCB header pins.
-I decided that it would be neat to build a dedicated controller for the BHI module so that the 8 levels of DSP could be selected with a rotary encoder and the relevant information conveyed on to a small display.
+The DSP module has eight levels of noise reduction; these are selected by applying a BCD binary code to three PCB jumpers or via a set of PCB header pins.
+I decided that it would be neat to build a dedicated controller for the BHI module so that the eight levels of DSP could be selected with a rotary encoder and the relevant information conveyed on to a small display.

-I breadboard a simple DSP controller and cobbled together some Arduino code to program the DSP's BCD inputs and this works well and is proving reliable under test.
+I breadboard a simple DSP controller and cobbled together some Arduino code to programme the DSPs BCD inputs and this works well and is proving reliable under test.

 Here's an image showing the controller's 0.96" OLED display during the boot process.

-Next is an image of the completed breadboard prototype, here you can see the small OLED display confirming the DSP noise reduction is set to level 4.
-The rotary encoder provides a convenient method of control to step through the 8 levels of DSP or set the module to off or bypass.
+Next is an image of the completed breadboard prototype.
+Here you can see the small OLED display showing the DSP noise reduction is set to level 4.
+The rotary encoder provides a convenient method of control to step through the 8 levels of DSP or set the module in an off or bypess mode.

 The schematic diagram for my BHI DSP control module is shown below.